top of page

 Permanent IMoB Galleries

-The exhibits have been developed by a trans-disciplinary experimental lab in a speculative practice summoned by Dean Sully, Conservator at UCL Institute of Archaeology and Scientist in Residence at the Slade School of Fine Art, 0002019-0002020, Katherine Beckwith, Li Xiaozhou(Ariel) and Cecilie Gravesen, with partners from distinguished design and heritage institutions.
+The exhibits have been developed by a trans-disciplinary experimental lab in a speculative practice invited by Dean Sully, Conservator at UCL Institute of Archaeology and Scientist in Residence at the Slade School of Fine Art, 0002019-0002021 CE, Katherine Beckwith, Li Xiaozhou(Ariel), and Cecilie Gravesen, with partners from distinguished design and heritage institutions.
 Contributors are from UCL Slade School of Fine Art & Institute of Archaeology, the Architectural Association, Goldsmiths University Department of Design, and the Centre for Critical Heritage Studies at University of Gothenburg.
 A series of online exchanges during the COVID-19 lockdown contributed to the fabulation of artefacts of the Misanthropocene, fabricated to reflect objects that inhabit a selection of dystopian future worlds (described in fictional and non-fictional accounts of the Anthropocene).

 Project outline: